-This song was originally to be titled, "Miaki's Dream."
+This song's alternate title is "Miaki's Dream."
 Sometimes I wish it still had that name.
 But I wrote it to explore the world of a child.
 Think how often a child hears the word "no." Sometimes she hears a "yes."
 But how quixotic the pattern those words create!
 Sometimes yes, sometimes no.A Time for Ana

 A dear neighbor of mine led such a difficult life as a child.
 The more I heard of the things she'd passed through made my heart ache.
 I wrote "A Time for Ana" in her honor, in the desire that one day she will have the peace I sought to explore in this song.